Executive Order 8802: Fair Employment Practice Committee (FEPC)

+However, the FEPC was limited by its small size and limited funding, as its initial staff consisted of 11 with a budget of $80,000.
+More details on challenges faced by the FEPC are explored in its dedicated Wikipedia article (refer to section "See Also").

+Succeeding federal actions addressing discrimination in defense and defense industries

 Executive Order 8802 was amended several times during the war years.
-After the US entered the war, the FEPC was placed under the War Production Board, established under E.O.
-9040.
+After the US entered the war, the FEPC was placed under the War Production Board, established under Executive Order 9040.

 In May 1943, Executive Order 9346 was issued, expanding the coverage of the FEPC to federal agencies carrying out regular government programs and returning it to independent status.
-Following the end of World War II, the Committee was terminated by statute on July 17, 1945.
+Following the end of World War II, the committee was terminated by statute on July 17, 1945.

-This EO was superseded by Executive Order 9981 in 1948.
+While Executive Order 8802 addressed discrimination in defense industry hiring, the government did not end segregation in the armed forces until 1948, when President Harry S. Truman issued Executive Order 9981.
 Years later congressional passage of Title VII of the 1964 Civil Rights Act and Executive Order 11246 in 1965 prohibited discrimination in employment and public facilities.

 Impact on other races

+Italian and German Americans

+Many citizens of Italian or German ethnicity were negatively affected by World War II, which the Roosevelt administration feared could impede the war effort by lowering morale.
+Indeed, some government officials considered this ethnic discrimination as more pressing than that against Black Americans.

 Mexican Americans

 Mexican Americans faced discrimination in the workplace and public transportation, often being seen as no better than dogs.
 Executive Order 8802 outlawed discrimination in the defense industry based on “race, creed, color, or national origin”.
 Executive Order 8802, established the Fair Employment Practices Committee (FEPC).
-While it ensured African Americans could receive fair employment, it often failed to provide the same protections to Mexican Americans because of America’s foreign policy in regard to Latin American nations.
+While it ensured African Americans could receive fair employment, it often failed to provide the same protections to Mexican Americans because of America's foreign policy in regard to Latin American nations.
 For example, the FEPC was supposed to hold public hearings to discuss accusations of discrimination, however it often canceled the hearings at the last minute when a case involving accusations by Mexican Americans was on the docket, fearing public knowledge of mass discrimination would compromise the Good Neighbor Policy.
 Moreover, though workplace discrimination took place in the Bracero Program as well, concerns were ignored for similar reasons.
 Second generation Mexican Americans had a reputation for being more vocal in addressing workplace grievances and were more receptive to unionization as a solution for widespread discrimination.